PalakRajput/java-concepts/src/main/com/concept/designpatterns/behavioral/Theory.md

 ## Behavioral Design Pattern

-These design patterns are concerned with algorithms and the assignment of responsibilities withing the objects.
+These design patterns are concerned with algorithms and the assignment of responsibilities within the objects.

 # Types: